muddymudskipper/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/config/index.md

 ??? info "Options"
     ```text

-    --unset     Instead of export all configuration keys, this option will unset
+    --unset     Instead of exporting all configuration keys, this option will unset
-                all key.
+                all keys.
     ```